Gummiees/spotting-cats-backend/USER_AUTH_SETUP.md

 ## Email Setup

+### Gmail Configuration
 For Gmail, you'll need to:
-1. Enable 2-factor authentication
+1. Enable 2-factor authentication on your Google account
-2. Generate an App Password
+2. Generate an App Password (Google Account → Security → App Passwords)
-3. Use the App Password in SMTP_PASS
+3. Use the App Password in `SMTP_PASS`

+### SMTP_FROM Configuration
+The `SMTP_FROM` environment variable specifies the sender email address that will appear in the "From" field of emails.
+This should be:
+- The same as `SMTP_USER` for most cases
+- A verified email address that your SMTP provider allows you to send from
+- Properly configured to avoid email delivery issues

+**Note**: The `SMTP_FROM` field is required by most SMTP servers.
+If not set, it defaults to the `SMTP_USER` value.

 ## Development